joshcomley/Overengineer/_posts/2015-12-21-pretty-extensionless-links-in-github-pages-using-jekyll.md

 tags:
   - "null"
 published: true
-title: "Pretty, extensionless links in GitHub Pages using Jekyll"
+title: "Pretty, extensionless URLs in GitHub Pages using Jekyll"
 ---

-If you want to have extensionless links in GitHub pages then you might be inclined to add a permalink to the metadata of your page or post:
+If you want to have extensionless URLs in GitHub Pages then you might be inclined to add a permalink to the metadata of your page or post:

     permalink: /my-pretty-url